WordPress/gutenberg/packages/README.md

 ### Adding New Dependencies

-There are two types of dependencies that you might want to add to one of the existing WordPress package.
+There are two types of dependencies that you might want to add to one of the existing WordPress packages.

 #### Production Dependencies

-Production dependencies are stored in the `dependencies` section of `package.json` file of the package's folder.
-The simplest way to add such dependency to one of the packages is to run a very convenient [lerna add](https://github.com/lerna/lerna/tree/master/commands/add#readme) command from the root of the project.
+Production dependencies are stored in the `dependencies` section of the package’s `package.json` file.
+The simplest way to add such a dependency to one of the packages is to run a very convenient [lerna add](https://github.com/lerna/lerna/tree/master/commands/add#readme) command from the root of the project.

 _Example:_